Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Comparison of Resonant and Broadband Searches with Flux-to-Voltage Amplifiers

 The noise equivalent number is minimized and the SNR is maximized when the characteristic inductance for the noise impedance is the sum of the pickup and input inductances: $L_{N}=L_{\rm PU} + L_{\rm IN}$.
+As promised, the optimal value of $L_{N}$ is independent of frequency.
 The optimal value of the noise equivalent number is then

 The first term on the right-hand side represents the thermal noise, the second the zero-point fluctuation noise, and the third the amplifier noise.
-We identify $2\pi \nu (L_{\rm PU} + L_{\rm IN})/R(\nu)$ as the quality factor of a resonator (i.e. the inductor quality) at center frequency $\nu$.
+We identify $2\pi \nu (L_{\rm PU} + L_{\rm IN})/R(\nu)$ as the inductor quality at frequency $\nu$.
 For the purposes of the sensitivity comparison, we set the quality factor to be a frequency-independent value $Q \gg 1$.
-Combining eqs. (\ref{eq:E_DM}), (\ref{eq:SNR_Broad}), and (\ref{eq:NoiseNumber_Broad_Opt}) yields the SNR expression
+Combining eqs. (\ref{eq:UDM_def}), (\ref{eq:SNR_Broad}), and (\ref{eq:NoiseNumber_Broad_Opt}), yields the SNR expression

 where, as we did for the resonator, we have assumed $L_{\rm PU} \gg L_{\rm IN}$, so as to maximize SNR.

 The ratio of the SNR-squared for broadband and resonant searches is, from (\ref{eq:SNR_opt_total}),